hyperledger-labs/perun-node/CONTRIBUTING.md

 automatically sign the commit by running the git-commit command with the `-s` option.
 There may be multiple sign-offs if more than one developer was involved in authoring the contribution.

+### Individual vs. Corporate Contributors

+Often employers or academic institution have ownership over code that is written in certain circumstances, so please do due diligence to ensure that you have the right to submit the code.

+If you are a developer who is authorized to contribute to DST on behalf of your employer, then please use your corporate email address in the Signed-off-by tag.
+Otherwise please use a personal email address.